xorima/pointerhelpers/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2 License - see the LICENSE file for details.

----

-This README now includes information about the `Complex64Helper` struct and its usage.
-Feel free to customize it further based on your specific requirements.